Data security statement

 You can't use the shortcut "/dccc" to insert the Document control macro.
 Below you can see an example of the macro in "Space View" setting.

-If you have view/edit restrictions enforced either on a space or a page and wish to use the Document Control add-on, you'll need to ensure that the add-on user has both view and edit privileges.
+If you have view/edit restrictions enforced either on a space or a page and wish to use the Document Control add-on, you'll need to ensure that the add-on user has both view and edit privileges (the add-on user is "Electronic Signing for Confluence Cloud").
 For example, click "Restrictions" from the page menu:

-Add the "Document Control for Confluence Cloud" user:
+Add the "Electronic Signing for Confluence Cloud" user:

 The Document Control add-on uses Confluence's built-in versioning system to ensure that signatures are linked to a specific version of a page.
 For example, if a page has been signed by all reviewers, but is then edited, the Document Control macro will show that those signatures were for previous versions of the page: